openrewrite/rewrite-docs/reference/recipes/java/cleanup/removejavadocauthortag.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the command line by adding the argument `-DactiveRecipe=org.openrewrite.java.dataflow.UpdateLastRead`
+Recipes can also be activated directly from the command line by adding the argument `-DactiveRecipe=org.openrewrite.java.cleanup.RemoveJavaDocAuthorTag`